Tueloper/Tueloper/README.md

 ### Hi there 👋

 My name is Tochukwu Ozurumba.
-I'm an Senior Fullstack Engineer at [Move Work Forward](https://www.moveworkforward.com/).
+I'm a Fullstack Engineer

 I will be updating my latest adventure with moving work forward